 How Do Tolls Work in NYC?

 The New York E-ZPass is a public cashless toll collection system that allows in-state or out-of-state drivers to access the entire Thruway.
 With an E-ZPass account, you get a tag or transponder on your vehicle's windshield to trigger automatic payments whenever you drive under a Thruway toll booth.
-For the toll charge to occur, the tag must be in the correct position on your vehicle, and the E-ZPass account should have enough cash.
+For the to occur, the tag must be in the correct position on your vehicle, and the E-ZPass account should have enough cash.